 - Serialized codes on product packages means only authentic products will be accepted by the Amazon fulfillment centers

 - Brand owners can now take down infringing listings and sellers by themselves without having to petition Amazon first and waiting to see if Amazon agrees with them.
-It is an advancement to current brand registry takedowns.
+It is an advancement to current amazon brand registry takedowns.

 Automated IP takedowns

 Powered by Amazon’s machine learning, automated protections continuously scan the platform and proactively remove suspected counterfeits.
-They are taking the data from Brand Registry and training their algorithm to detect counterfeits and take sellers down proactively.
+They are taking the data from Amazon Brand Registry and training their algorithm to detect counterfeits and take sellers down proactively.

 We’ve seen this for months now where the IP takedown is from Amazon and not the brand.
 On the one hand, it is nice because you can make your case to Amazon and send them invoices and they will respond…which is often NOT true of brand takedowns.
 Also, you don’t have to spend time – as we often do – teaching the brand how to properly submit a retraction.
 Many Brand retractions are rejected by Amazon because the Brand is not following Amazon’s desired format and language for retraction.
 And who gets screwed?
 The seller.